smttsp/automated_training_pipeline/README.md

 3. &check; Simple CNN Model for classification
 4. &check; Dataloaders (train, val, test)
 5. &check; Full Training Pipeline (for a specific task)
-6. Metric
+6. &check; Metric
-7. Visualizations
+7. &check; Visualizations
 8. Save/load model
 9. Integrating YAML
 10. Automated training (From 50% of the data to 100% of the data)
 11. Visualization export using plotly (Accuracy, Confusion metrics etc)